melanieclarke/asdf/docs/asdf/arrays.rst

 .. asdf:: test.asdf

+..
+   Reading this, I was confused on whether the array stored as a stream object would be handled the same way as an array written all at once, when the file is read back in.
+From some experimenting, it looks like it behaves the same, but it would be helpful to mention it here.

 A case where streaming may be useful is when converting large data sets from a different format into ASDF.
 In these cases it would be impractical to hold all of the data in memory as an intermediate step.
 Consider the following example